 - Insurance Coverage

 Now that you understand the formal bidding process, you are ready to hire for brokerage services.
+Check out our ultimate guide to hiring a tenant representation broker.

 Or, to keep learning about the process of hiring a broker, check out these helpful articles: